MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/troubleshoot-omnichannel-customer-service.md

 If you get any of the errors listed below, check if Security Defaults is turned on.
 If it is turned on, the agent should have the right authentication set up.
 Alternatively, Security Defaults can be switched off if it is not required.

-To learn more about Security Defaults, see [What are security defaults?](/azure/active-directory/fundamentals/concept-fundamentals-security-defaults).
+To learn more about Security Defaults, see [Security defaults in Azure AD](/azure/active-directory/fundamentals/concept-fundamentals-security-defaults).

 If your tenant is configured with Azure Security Defaults, make sure your users have multi-factor authentication set up on their accounts.
 Otherwise, they might run into a single sign-on error.
-To learn more about Azure Security defaults, see [What are security defaults ?](/azure/active-directory/fundamentals/concept-fundamentals-security-defaults)
+To learn more about Azure Security defaults, see [Security defaults in Azure AD](/azure/active-directory/fundamentals/concept-fundamentals-security-defaults).

 ### Error messages

   - There was a problem with your single sign-on account.
 Please sign out of all Microsoft Dynamics 365 apps and sign in again.
-If this continues, have your administrator contact Microsoft Support with client session ID.
+If this continues, have your administrator contact Microsoft Support with the client session ID.

   - Something went wrong while authenticating—please try again.
 If this continues, have your administrator contact Microsoft Support with the client session ID.